 Salary

-• Starting salaries for both the graduate Civil Service Diplomatic and Development Fast Stream or the Diplomatic & Development Economics Fast Stream are £28,000.
+• Starting salaries for both the graduate Civil Service Diplomatic and Development Fast Stream and the Diplomatic & Development Economics Fast Stream are £31,186.

 • An additional location allowance is paid for placements in London.

 You will be able to join the Civil Service pension scheme.
-Other benefits may include professional qualifications, language learning opportunities, flexible working, season ticket loans, access to sports and social activities, and childcare assistance.
+Other benefits may include professional qualifications, language learning opportunities, season ticket loans, access to sports and social activities, and childcare assistance.

 For those posted overseas, benefits may include hardship allowances for posts where living conditions are considered difficult, education allowances for children, travel expenses and rent-free accommodation.